spot_img

 5. Output Module:

-On the other hand, the output module takes the processed signals from the CPU and converts them into a form that can be utilized by the external devices, such as actuators, motors, solenoids, and valves.
+On the other hand, the output module takes the processed signals from the CPU and converts them into a form that can utilized by the external devices, such as actuators, motors, solenoids, and valves.
 In essence, the output module serves as the messenger, relaying control signals from the PLC to the peripherals.

 6. Key Features of Output Modules: